-But your website can be even more than just a shop for you – your website can be a shop and shop window for countless other businesses, and you could earn from every single sale they make.
+Your website could be so much more than just a shop window for you – it could be a shop and shop window for countless other businesses, and you could earn from every single sale they make.

 eCommerce is an exciting prospect and since the dawn of the internet, selling from your website has been the dream for business owners who can literally make money while they sleep.